ZamanHabib0/nodejs-jwt-authentication/README.md

-# Node.js JWT Authentication
+# Node.js JWT Authentication & Google Login

 A simple and secure Node.js application for handling user authentication using JWT (JSON Web Token).
-This project allows users to sign up, log in, and maintain sessions via JWT tokens.
+This project allows users to sign up, log in, maintain sessions via JWT tokens, and authenticate via Google.

 ## Features
 - User registration with hashed passwords
 - Secure login with JWT-based authentication
+- Google authentication using OAuth 2.0
 - Token validation for protected routes
 - Error handling for failed authentication
 - Nodemailer integration for OTP or email verification